d-winch/delete_complete_google_reminders/README.md

 I don't know if the fetch call includes any user specific details (for example, there's an assistant ID).

 If it doesn't work for you, delete a reminder and copy the request to replace it in [background.js](delete_complete_google_reminders/delete_google_reminders/background.js)

+Note: This code and structure is awful.
+But it works. :)